bpardee-821/four-ball/source/README.md

 # Four-Ball — organizer reservation prototype

-## Open and share

-Double-click `invitation.html`.
-It is a self-contained file with no dependencies.
-Share it with the team.
-Use the small **Reset prototype** link below the card to restart from any state.

-The existing local server also serves the screen at http://127.0.0.1:8766/.

 ## The slice

 The organizer has just booked and paid for a reservation for four players.
 One screen shows the reservation progressing through three states: